 Tarra (current Agia Roumeli), where he mated with the nymph Acacallis.
 Acacallis then born the twin sons Fylakidis and Filandros, who were nursed by a goat.
 Hence, the Elyrians once sent a bronze goat suckling two infants to the oracle of Delphi.Elyrians worshiped the god Apollo, the nymph Acacallis (Akakalida), and their twin sons Filandros and Fylakidis.
 According to tradition, after killing Python, Apollo fled to

-Elyros was an industrial and commercial center of Crete.
-It was famous for producing weapons.
+Elyros was an industrial and commercial center of Crete and it was famous for producing weaponry.
 It minted its own currency, which certifies its power.
 The coins depict a goat nursing the sons of Acacallis and a bee.
 From Elyros came (according to one version) the lyric poet Thalitas (7th century BC).

 After the occupation of Crete by the Romans, the town continued its vigorous history during the Byzantine period, when it also housed a Diocese.
 It was later destroyed by the Saracens.
-The most famous Roman finding was the Roman “Statue of the Philosopher” that is exhibited today at the Museum of Chania.
-The statue was found on the site of an early Christian basilica, which’s floor is preserved.
+The most famous Roman finding was the Roman “Statue of the Philosopher” which is exhibited today at the Archaeological Museum of Chania.
+The statue was found on the site of an early Christian basilica, the floor of which is preserved.

-Around the archaeological site of Elyros you will see several large cisterns, traces of buildings, a Roman aqueduct, part of the walls, a theater, and a turkish Koules (tower).
+Around the archaeological site of Elyros, you will see several large cisterns, traces of buildings, a Roman aqueduct, part of the walls, a theater, and a Turkish koule (defensive tower).
 Around the town, extends the town’s cemetery.
 In a neighboring position, near the village Moni, one can still visit the Grecoroman tomb with the shape of a pyramid.